maikschneider/bw_cache_uri/README.md

 composer require blueways/bw-cache-uri
 ```

+Activate the extension via Extension Manager and add the static TypoScript template

 ## Usage

 Just create a new HTML-Content Element and add any URL in the parsing options.